PositivPy/salem/README.md

 # Salem
-Salem is a job aggregator and online job market analysis tool I created in exactly 1 month.
+Salem is a job aggregator and online job market analysis tool I created from scratch in exactly 1 month.

 ### Search and match job offers to your CV:
 `salem`